FS-AI/FS-AI_ADS-DV_CAD/README.md

 The wiring harness on the vehicle side will allow for a range of movement within this approximate zone.
 Connecting and disconnecting will be done by moving the vehicle side wiring harness.
-However additional sensor mounting designs **must allow for strain relief of both sides of the connected wiring**.
+However additional sensor and compute hardware mounting designs **must allow for strain relief of both sides of the connected wiring**.
 The strain relief on the vehicle side of the connector(s) should be adjustable for cable diameter and easily removeable.
 A screwed down cable tie base is the recommended option:

 ![Cable_Tie_Base](images/Cable_Tie_Base.png)